glorialulu/TSNet/docs/transient.rst

 the pump flowrate and the addition of mechanical energy decline.
-However, pump shut-off due to power failure, when the reduction of pump rotation speed depends on the characteristics of the pump (such as inertia), has not been included yet.
+However, pump shut-off due to power failure, when the reduction of pump rotation speed depends on the characteristics of the pump (such as the rotate moment of inertia), has not been included yet.

 The following example shows how to add pump shut-off event to the network,